 As is seen in any type of major surgery, the arthroscopic shoulder (subacromial) decompression surgery also involves certain risks, such as those that are related to the surgical procedure.

 - Anesthetic allergy

 - ‘Frozen Shoulder’ syndrome

 The doctor/surgeon will take every possible precaution in order to avoid causing the above-mentioned risks.

 The recovery period after a successful arthroscopic shoulder (subacromial) decompression surgery is considerably shorter than compared to a traditional (open-type) shoulder decompression surgery.

-The arthroscopic technique used to perform the surgery is advantageous over the tradition surgical technique as the less number, and size, of the incisions required means less time required for the incision wounds to heal.
+used to perform the surgery is advantageous over the tradition surgical technique as the less number, and size, of the incisions required means less time required for the incision wounds to heal.

 Using this surgical method most patient are able to resume normal daily activities within a week and are able to use the shoulder to do strenuous work after around 3 months post-surgery.

 The doctor will likely advise you a course of physical therapy a few weeks after the surgery in order to make the strength recovery in the shoulder faster.